iqiyi/dpvs/doc/tutorial.md

 ![kni](pics/kni.png)

-Note, `keepalived` is modified by `DPVS` project to support some specific parameters.
-The codes is resident in [tools/keepalived](../tools/keepalived) and the executable is `bin/keepalived`.
+It should not that `keepalived` is modified by `DPVS` project to support some specific parameters.
+The codes is resident in [tools/keepalived](../tools/keepalived) and the executable file is `bin/keepalived`.
 And `ospfd`/`sshd` is the standard version.

 Let's start from *Full-NAT* example first, it's not the easiest but really popular.